gwusec/2022-ACSAC-Five-word-Passwords/README.md

 * `clean_small_words.txt`: Dictionary containing 1,630 words used for the study.
 * `2022-ACSAC-Five-Word-Passwords-Artifact-Appendix.pdf`: Appendix describing this artifact including an abstract of the artifact, a check-list, links to related folders of this repository and the codebook used in the qualitative analysis.

+### qualitative-analysis

+See the qualitative-analysis' [README](qualitative-analysis/) for details on contents of the folder.

 ### survey

 See the online survey's [README](survey/) for instructions on how to